EUSR CAT2 safe digging training with vacuum excavation and hand-dig demonstration

 Frequently Asked Questions

-Do delegates need to hold EUS CAT1 before attending EUS CAT2?
+Do delegates need to hold EUSR CAT1 before attending EUSR CAT2?

 It is strongly recommended.
-EUS CAT2 assumes familiarity with CAT and Genny locating equipment, as the on-site practical element requires delegates to operate a locator before commencing the dig.
-Delegates who have not completed EUS CAT1 or an equivalent utility locating course may struggle with the practical element.
+EUSR CAT2 assumes familiarity with CAT and Genny locating equipment, as the on-site practical element requires delegates to operate a locator before commencing the dig.
+Delegates who have not completed EUSR CAT1 or an equivalent utility locating course may struggle with the practical element.

 What happens if the site does not have a suitable live dig area?